RoastBeefSandwichCo/ripple-coins/README.md

    - Node <module being tested>

 ##Outline:
- 1. Develop efficient way to be notified of pending withdrawals (gatewayd). * DONE.
-Clean up code.
+ 1. Get notified of pending withdrawals (gatewayd). *DONE.
-   - Rather than poll the REST API, connect to a rippled API with a websocket, listen for ledger closes, query REST API.
-(As far as efficiency goes, it's a bit of a toss-up between "parse all transactions and query API on possible withdrawals/deposits" vs "query API on ledger closer" but this wins the simplicity contest.)
  2. Retrieve and parse withdrawal info from gatewayd (or its REST endpoints) and perform any necessary verification.
  3. RPC calls to daemon to pay out
  4. Develop listener for coin daemon to watch for deposits.
 Inform gatewayd.